The Rise of Miami: A City Shaped by Culture and Creativity

 The Collaborative Vision Behind Lot 11 Skatepark

-Danny Fuenzalida, a professional skater with deep roots in Miami, laid the foundation for Lot 11 years before its creation through his organization Skate Free.
-Driven by a desire to create a community space for skaters, Danny worked tirelessly with the city and the Miami Parking Authority (MPA) to secure a lease for what would eventually become Lot 11.
-Despite his dedication, Danny recalls feeling isolated in his mission, navigating the complexities of creating a skatepark largely on his own.
+Danny Fuenzalida, a pro skater with deep roots in Miami, founded Skate Free years before Lot 11 came into being.
+He tirelessly worked with the city and the Miami Parking Authority (MPA) to secure a lease for what would eventually become Lot 11.
+However, as the mission grew, Danny found himself navigating the complexities of creating a community skatepark largely on his own.
+“I started feeling alone in such a big mission,” Danny recalls.

-The Lingering (or Orange Peel) Effect: What Makes Great Public Spaces
+The Lingering Effect: What Makes Great Public Spaces

 A great public space isn’t just about what you do there—it’s about the atmosphere, the design, and how it makes you feel.
 Lot 11 embodies the idea of the “lingering effect,” where people stay simply because the space feels welcoming and alive.
 Skateboarders are a perfect example of this concept in action.
 Even when they’re not actively skating, they hang out, talk, and watch others, creating a sense of community that extends beyond the activity itself.
 Skateboarding is inherently social; it turns public spaces into places where people want to be, where they can connect without any pressure or expectation.